modir/using-laminas-framework-book/version2/docs/forms.md

 Later, you can instantiate the `MailSender` model in your `IndexController::contactUsAction()` method and pass it the validated form data.

-I> Because we use the `MailSender` service in our controller, this service is a *dependency* for the controller.
+> Because we use the `MailSender` service in our controller, this service is a *dependency* for the controller.
-I> So, we will need to create a factory for the controller and *inject* the dependency into controller's constructor.
+> So, we will need to create a factory for the controller and *inject* the dependency into controller's constructor.
-I> Looks complex at the first sight, but as you improve your skills, you will find this is rather simple and greatly I> improves the structure of your code.
+> Looks complex at the first sight, but as you improve your skills, you will find this is rather simple and greatly
+> improves the structure of your code.

 Let's create the factory for the `IndexController` (put it into the `Factory` subdirectory under the `Controller` subdirectory).
 You can see that the only work of the factory class is creating the controller and passing it the dependency.